jixiaod/pac/README.md

 # pac

-pac is a simple development tool with ssh and rsync, no scm tools required.
+pac is a simple deployment tool with ssh and rsync, no scm tools required.
 It can work with any kind of projects which need to deploy to 1 or more \*nix servers.

 ## Before Your Start